larmel/lacc/README.md

 Features
 --------
- * Almost complete support (barring bugs) for C89, and some C99 features.
-This includes preprocessing, but no linker.
-To build executable binaries, an external linker must be used.
+ * Complete support for C89, in addition to some features from later standards.
  * Target x86_64 assembly GNU syntax (-S), binary ELF object files (-c), or pure preprocessing (-E).
  * Rich intermediate representation, building a control flow graph (CFG) with